eleweek/myflair/README.md

-# flayr
+# myflair
-Flayr is a simple app for reddit that shows you your flair in every subreddit
+myflair is a simple app for reddit that shows you your flair in every subreddit

 ## Special thanks